Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 1. Why does 101='101' evaluate to a 3-element list?

-	???+Example "Answer"
+	???Example "Answer"
-		`101` is a literal single number, whereas `'101'` is a literal 3-element character vector.
-Due to singleton extension, `101='101'` compares the single number `101` to each of the 3 characters in the 3-element character vector `'101'`.
+		`101` is a literal single number (a scalar), whereas `'101'` is a literal 3-element character vector.

+		Due to [singleton extension](./basic-syntax-and-arithmetic.md#singleton-extension), `101='101'` compares the single number `101` to each of the 3 characters in the 3-element character vector `'101'`.
 The character vector `'101'` is equivalent to `'1' '0' '1'` but the number `101` is not the same as the 3-element numeric vector `1 0 1`.

 1. Pass-fail